David-OConnor/fplot/README.rst

  - title: Shown at the top of the plot
  - stream: vector plot only; show a stream plot if True
  - contours: surface plot only; show contour plots along each axis if True
+ - num_contours: contour plot only; set number of contour lines to draw.
+Defaults to 10.